1. Is there a history of witnessed or suspected trauma?

 3. What is the probability of poisoning, ingestion, or overdose?

-4. What are the associated symptoms (eg, headache, seizures, diplopia, weakness, vomiting, bloody diarrhea, abdominal pain)?
+4. What are the associated symptoms (eg, headache, seizures, diplopia, weakness, vomiting, bloody diarrhea)?

-TABLE I-2.
-COMMON CAUSES OF ALTERED MENTAL STATUS BY AGE
+TABLE I-9.
+COMMON DIAGNOSES OF COMA BY AGE

 Was this article helpful?